 In either case N4L will appoint an N4L-approved IT support company to each of these schools to carry out the transition work and get them up and running using the network.
-These schools will likely be offered a connection before the end of 2014 or early 2015, and N4L will contact these schools directly.
+These schools will likely be offered a connection in early-mid 2015, and N4L will contact these schools directly.

 Criteria for being offered a connection

 To be offered a connection to the Managed Network a school must:

 - Have access to UFB, RBI or third party fibre that is used by N4L and is ‘ready for service’; and

 - Require a connection size from N4L that is currently available; and